Precise neural network computation with imprecise analog devices: Experimental results

 \subsection{VLSI implementation}

 As a closed-loop demonstration of our framework, we designed a prototype VLSI chip and trained it for a classification task.
-A design based on the circuits shown in Fig.~\ref{fig:circuits}, containing three layers of seven neurons each, was fabricated in 180\,nm CMOS technology.
-After characterizing the individual neuron circuits through measurements as described in Sect.~\ref{sect:closedloop} we trained a $4-7-3$ network on 80\,\% of the Iris flower dataset \cite{iris}, programmed the device with the found parameters, and used the remaining 20\,\% of the data to test the classification performance.
-The hardware implementation was able to classify 100\% of the test data correctly (see Fig.~\ref{fig:chip}e for the output of the network).
+A design based on the circuits shown in Fig.~\ref{fig:circuits}, containing three layers of seven neurons each, was fabricated in 180\,nm CMOS technology (see details in suppl.~\ref{sect:si:prototype}).
+After characterizing the individual neuron circuits through measurements as described in sect.~\ref{sect:closedloop} we trained a 4-7-3 network on 80\,\% of the Iris flower dataset \cite{iris}, programmed the device with the found parameters, and used the remaining 20\,\% of the data to test the classification performance.
+The hardware implementation was able to classify 100\% of the test data correctly.
+Measured device characteristics are shown in fig.~\ref{fig:sweep_std}.